nucypher/numerology/README.md

 # Numerology
-*Fast ECC arithmetic library for secp256k1 in Solidity*
+*Optimized ECC arithmetic library for secp256k1 in Solidity*

 **WARNING: Don't use it with any private input (e.g., a private key), as it's going to be exposed.
 Don't ever use this to sign something!
 Also, this is experimental -- Use at your own risk!**